 Where the employee is required by the employer to have their meal break with a client, the break will be paid and counted as time worked.

 Where an employee is required to work during a meal break and continuously thereafter, they will be paid overtime for all time worked until the meal break is taken.

-Each employee is entitled to a paid 10-minute tea break in every four hours worked.
+Each employee is entitled to a paid 10 minute tea break in each four hours worked.
 The paid tea break is counted as time worked and is to be taken at a mutually agreed time.